prnv007-rgb/Intelligent-Code-Evaluator-/README.md

-Project deployed at streamlit at https://intelligent-code-evaluator-git-6dgrkqmljukg3ti5t2h9w5.streamlit.app for demo.
+Project deployed via streamlit at https://intelligent-code-evaluator-git-6dgrkqmljukg3ti5t2h9w5.streamlit.app for demo.

 Contributing
 Contributions are welcome.
 Please fork the repository, create a feature branch, and open a pull request with your changes.